CollaboraOnline/online/wsd/README.md

 The ${ROOTFORJAILS} directory above is a presumably initially empty directory under which coolwsd will create chroot jails for editing each specific document.
+Warning: the jails directory and its contents are deleted by coolwsd.

 As coolwsd uses hardlinks to "copy" the contents of both
 ${SYSTEMPLATE} and the ${MASTER}/instdir directories into each chroot